MewsSystems/gitbook-connector-api/operations/finance.md

 | `SettlementId` | string | optional | Identifier of the settlement. |
 | `SettledUtc` | string | optional | Settlement date and time in UTC timezone in ISO 8601 format. |

-## Get all bills by ids
+## Get all bills

-Returns all bills with the specified ids.
+Returns all bills, possible filtered by customers, identifiers and other filters.

 ### Request

-`[PlatformAddress]/api/connector/v1/bills/getAllByIds`
+`[PlatformAddress]/api/connector/v1/bills/getAll`

 ```javascript
 {